Thermodynamics, Phase Transition and Joule Thomson Expansion of 4-D Gauss-Bonnet AdS Black Hole: Thermodynamics of the Black Hole

-where $Q$ is the charge of the black hole.
-In the above expression $M$ is the mass of the black hole, the explicit form for which is obtained by using the condition $f(r_+)=0$,
+Here, $\alpha$ denotes the Gauss-Bonnet coupling parameter, $\Lambda$ is the cosmological constant, $\mathcal{G}$ is the Gauss-Bonnet invariant (as given in \eqref{lgb}), $\kappa _D$ is the gravitational coupling constant and the dimension $D =d+1$.
+The spherically symmetric solution is given by,

+The solution to the metric function $f(r)$ exhibits two distinct branches: one with a positive sign, referred to as the Gauss-Bonnet branch, and another with a negative sign, known as the GR branch.
+These branches are well-known in higher-dimensional Einstein-Gauss-Bonnet theory (see, for instance, \cite{Boulware:1985wk}) and persist as a characteristic feature in $4D$ Einstein-Gauss-Bonnet theory.
+Notably, the positive branch lacks a well-defined limit as $\alpha$ approaches zero, while the negative branch converges to the dynamics of GR.
+Consequently, the positive branch is labeled the Gauss-Bonnet branch, and the negative one is termed the GR branch.
+The metric function corresponding to the GR branch is given by \footnote{The charged version of the theory in the AdS background can be obtained by incorporating the Maxwell term $F^{\mu \nu}F_{\mu \nu}$, leading to the Einstein-Maxwell Gauss-Bonnet gravity \cite{Fernandes:2020rpa}.} \footnote{This solution also arises in the context of conformal anomaly gravity \citep{Cai:2009ua, Cai:2014jea}.},

+Here, $M$ and $Q$ denote the mass and charge of the black hole, respectively, while $l$ represents the AdS length, related to the cosmological constant as $\Lambda =-\frac{3}{l^2}$.
+Both charged and neutral Gauss-Bonnet black holes exhibit multiple inner and outer horizons.
+The event horizon $r_h$ of the black hole is determined by the largest root of the equation $f(r_h)=0$, representing the norm of the time-like Killing vector associated with the time coordinate $t$.
+In addition to the horizon radius $r_h$, the Gauss-Bonnet black hole system is characterized by other length scales, such as the AdS radius length $l$, charge $Q$, and the Gauss-Bonnet parameter $\alpha$.
+Below, the thermodynamic variables of the black hole are expressed in terms of these parameters.
+The explicit expression for the mass of the black hole is obtained by using the condition $f(r_h)=0$,

-The AdS length $l$ is related to the cosmological constant as $\Lambda =-\frac{3}{l^2}$.
-In the extended phase space the cosmological constant is treated as thermodynamic variable pressure using the relation $P=-\frac{\Lambda}{8\pi}$.
-The Hawking temperature of the black hole is related to the surface gravity $\kappa$, which is calculated as
+We explore the thermodynamics of the black hole within the extended phase space framework, where the cosmological constant is considered a thermodynamic variable-pressure-utilizing the relation $P=-\frac{\Lambda}{8\pi}$.
+The Hawking temperature of the black hole is associated with the surface gravity $\kappa$, computed through the standard Euclidean trick,